 - Season the steak with salt and pepper and transfer it into the sous vide food-safe bag.

-You can put multiple pieces in one bag and cook them at the same time.
+You can put multiple pieces in one bag and cook them simultaneously.
 Just make sure that they will be evenly spread.

 - Remove the air using the vacuum sealer.

-If that’s not available, use a ziploc bag and remove the air using the water displacement method.
-To do this, put the meat in the bag and leave it open.
+If unavailable, use a Ziploc bag and remove the air.
+Put the meat in the bag and leave it open to do this.
 Slowly put it into the water and seal it just above the waterline.

-- After the cooking is finished, sear the steak on a super hot cast-iron skillet or stainless steel pan.
+- After cooking, sear the steak on a super hot cast-iron skillet or stainless steel pan.

 Searing one side on a scorching pan while blowtorching the other is the fastest way to develop the charred-umami flavours.